guitarbeat/Personal-Website/memory-bank/activeContext.md

   - Status: Implementing
   - Context: Breakpoint variables are currently defined in two places.

+- **SASS Architecture**: Using a token-based system as the single source of truth for design tokens
+- **Migration Strategy**: Phased approach with backward compatibility via forwarding module, followed by complete removal

 ## Open Questions

 - Should we migrate to a fully CSS Custom Property-based system or maintain SASS variables as the primary definition?
 - How should we handle tool-specific variables that are currently defined in `_variables.scss`?
 - What's the best approach for handling theme transitions that currently use duplicated properties?
 - How should we handle backward compatibility for components that might be using old variable naming conventions?
+- Are there any component-specific variables in _variables.scss that need to be moved to component files?
+- Should any legacy color functions be updated to use the newer color.channel() function as suggested by deprecation warnings?

 ## SASS Architecture Simplification Plan